apollo2mond/megaTinyCore/README.md

 ### picoMegaTinyCore ###
-This version will be use more of the on chip HW to implemnt the core functions and tries to minimize the flash footprint via compile options to (in-)exclude the feature set that is really used by your application.
-This will cost some of the flexibility regarding the linkage of HW pin and selected function.
+This version will use more of the on chip HW to implemnt the core functions and tries to minimize the flash footprint via compile options to (in-)exclude the features that are really used by your application.
+This will cost some of the flexibility because of the linkage between HW pin and selected function.
 New and improved features will be added as well.

 ## Todo
 * printf() options, only support base10/without div for base10, without float support